uta-org/jekyll-patreon/README.md

 > Example: `en.yml` and `es.yml`.

-Then, put the translations of you goals like this:
+Then, write the translations of you goals like this:

 ```yaml
 #################